 We can change the projection of a map at any time.

-To change a map's projection, in the Component pane click on the coordinate picker button for the map's coordinate system.
+To change a map's projection, in the Info pane click on the coordinate picker button for the map's coordinate system.

 See the Coordinate System dialog topic for details on using the dialog.

 Layers in a map are seen in the map as if they were a vertical stack of transparent sheets, with the contents of each layer drawn on that sheet.
 If the contents of a drawing layer have "empty space" between the objects shown in that layer, whatever is in a layer below can be seen through that empty space.
 Labels have empty space between the labels and if an image has any transparent pixels layers below the image can be seen through those regions of transparent pixels.